Implementation Results

 ・Features that allow referencing PDFs from within the content, showcasing creativity as educational materials

-・The structure and roles of the responsible personnel were clearly indicated, which instilled a sense of trust.
+・The structure and roles of the persons in charge were clearly indicated, creating a sense of trust.

-・The amount is within the expected range, and the delivery date meets the requirements of the specifications.
+・The cost was within the expected range, and the delivery date met the requirements of the specifications.

 During the actual production process, there were changes from the initial plan, such as an increase in narration, but you handled everything smoothly until the end.